Kajvdh/chameleon/README.md

 Requires;
 - Anope Services running on MySQL and Encryption has to be MD5
+- Make sure that your anope instance has m_xmlrpc enabled
 - lightIRC webcam module license
 - Self hosted Jitsi-Meet for KiwiIRC conference
 - Some license's for web radioplayers